-On June 28, 2018, the Ministry of Commerce and the National Development and Reform Commission promulgated the Special Administrative Measures for Entrance of Foreign Investment (Negative List) (2018 Version), or the Negative List, which replaced and abolished the Guidance Catalog of Industries for Foreign Investment (2017 Revision) regulating the access of foreign investors to China.
-Pursuant to the Negative List, foreign investors cannot conduct investment activities on the Negative List, and can only conduct investment activities that are listed in the Negative List but not classified as "prohibited" with certain shareholding requirements and approvals from competent authorities.
+On June 28, 2018, the Ministry of Commerce and the National Development and Reform Commission promulgated the Special Administrative Measures for Entrance of Foreign Investment (Negative List) (2018 version), or the 2018 Negative List, which replaced and abolished the Guidance Catalog of Industries for Foreign Investment (2017 Revision) regulating the access of foreign investors to China.
+Pursuant to the 2018 Negative List, foreign investors cannot conduct investment activities that are classified as "prohibited", can conduct investment activities that are listed in the 2018 Negative List classified as "permitted" with certain approvals from competent authorities and can have equal access to industries, fields and activities that are not listed in the 2018 Negative List.